2017 Venezuelan protests: Use of chemical agents

 On 10 April 2017, Venezuelan police fired tear gas at protesters from helicopters flying overhead, which is prohibited by Article 141 of the Civil Aeronautic Law; demonstrators fled to avoid being hit by the high-velocity canisters.

 Mónica Kräuter, a chemist and teacher of the Simón Bolívar University who has studied over a thousand tear gas canisters since 2014, has stated that security forces have fired expired tear gas which, according to her, "breaks down into cyanide oxide, phosgenes and nitrogens that are extremely dangerous".

 Protesters

 Resistencia

-Organized groups, known as the Resistencia (Resistance), perform confrontational acts against Venezuelan authorities.
-The Resistencia members state that they defend other protesters from approaching violent authorities while the Maduro government characterizes them as "right-wing, drug-crazed terrorists".
-Former Venezuelan authorities are members of the Resistencia, teaching them riot formations and other government methods.
+Organized groups, known as the Resistencia (Resistance), perform confrontational acts against Venezuelan authorities, stating that they defend other protesters from approaching violent authorities.
+Some former Venezuelan authorities are members of the Resistencia, teaching them riot formations and other government methods.
 The groups deny attacks on government buildings.

 Some Resistencia groups are organized in this fashion: